The ultimate Grilled Chicken Salad recipe with leafy greens, vegetables, juicy grilled chicken breast and a delicious creamy poppyseed dressing.

 Grilled Chicken Breast

-- Drizzle with healthy poppyseed dressing and toss gently to combine.
+- Drizzle with poppyseed dressing and toss gently to combine.
 Serve immediately.

-Store: If the salad is dressed, then make sure to eat it on the same day (within 12 hours).
-If the salad, dressing, and nuts are stored separately, then you can store them for up to two days, covered, in the refrigerator.
+- Store: If salad is dressed, then make sure to eat it on the same day (within 12 hours).
+If the salad and dressing are stored separately, then you can store them for up to 2 days covered in the refrigerator.

-- Leafy greens: Chopped Romaine, kale or arugula would be delicious!
+- Leafy greens: Chopped lettuce, kale, spring mix or arugula would be delicious!